Fire drills are a big part of being safe in school: They prepare you for what you

 on your hands and knees below the smoke.

-Exiting through a door that leads outside should be your first choice as an escape
+Getting out through a door that leads outside should be your first choice as an

-route, but also ask your parents about windows and if they would be possible escape
+escape route.
+But also ask your parents about windows and if they would be possible

-routes.
-Even windows on a higher floor could be safe escape routes if you had help,
+ways to get out.
+Even windows on a higher floor could be safe escape routes if you

 Ask your parents to teach you how to unlock the windows, open them, and remove